-Fluorescence microscopy is a type of light microscope that works on the principle of fluorescence.
+Fluorescence microscopy is a light microscope that works on the principle of fluorescence.
 A substance is said to be fluorescent when it absorbs the energy of invisible shorter wavelength radiation (such as UV light) and emits longer wavelength radiation of visible light (such as green or red light).
-This phenomenon, also termed fluorescence, is widely used in clinical and diagnostic settings for the rapid detection of microorganisms, antibodies, and many other substances.
+This phenomenon, also called fluorescence, is widely used in clinical and diagnostic settings to detect microorganisms, antibodies, and many other substances rapidly.

 When fluorescence microscopy is used for the detection of antigen-antibody reaction, it is known as immunofluorescence.

-- Light source: Xenon arc lamp or mercury-vapor lamp are common; power LED and lasers are used in more advanced forms.
+- Light source: Xenon arc lamps or mercury-vapor lamps are a common source of ultraviolet light; power LED and lasers are used in more advanced forms.

 - A set of optical filters: Optical filters include a set of a compatible excitation filter, emission filter, and dichroic beam splitter;

 - An excitation filter selects the wavelengths to excite a particular dye within the specimen.

 - A dichroic beam splitter/ dichroic mirror reflects light in the excitation band and transmits light in the emission band, enabling the classic epifluorescence incident light illumination.

 - An emission filter provides quality control by letting only the wavelengths of interest emitted by the fluorophore pass through.

 - Darkfield condenser: It provides a black background against which the fluorescent objects glow.